-Student enrollment remains fairly stable; however, the percentage of students eligible for free and reduced-price lunches has doubled over the past ten years.
+Student enrollment remains fairly stable; however, the percentage of students eligible for free and reduced price lunches has doubled over the past ten years.
 This trend is similar to other districts in the region.
+The district will be eligible for the Community Eligibility Provision beginning in 2024-25 which will provide free breakfast and lunch to all students.